 Soshin Teah Strozer is BZC’s honorary founding teacher.
 She visited Brooklyn Zen Center’s city temple to lead retreats from 2006 through 2010.
 BZC then invited her to be our resident teacher for half of each year, which Teah generously did from 2010 through 2016.
 Teah is a Zen Buddhist priest, dharma teacher, and lineage-holder in the Soto Zen tradition of Shunryu Suzuki Roshi.
 She received dharma transmission from Sojun Mel Weitsman.
 Teah has been practicing meditation since 1967, lived at Tassajara Monastery for 11 years, and has studied directly under Shunryu Suzuki Roshi, Chogyam Trungpa Rinpoche and Dainin Katagiri Roshi.
 Teah has taught for many years at the San Francisco Zen Center and also at the Bay School of San Francisco, where she served as the chaplain.
-Teah served as BZC’s guiding teacher until December 2017.
+Teah served as BZC’s founding dharma teacher from 2007 through 2017.

 Tenshin Reb Anderson